passalis/passalis.github.io/_pages/about.md

 <p align="justify">
 My research interests are centered on the broad area of <b>computational intelligence</b>, with a particular focus on <b>Machine Learning</b> and <b>Deep Learning</b>.
 My research contributions includes a wide range of works, e.g., from works on fundamental theory of learning to applied research in emerging fields.
 You can find more information in <a href="research">research</a> page.
 Some indicative research topics are listed below:
 </p>
-- Lightweight Deep Learning
+- Information-theoretic Learning
 - Representation Learning
+- Hybrid (Model-based/Data-driven) Learning
 - Robotics Perception
+- Lightweight Deep Learning
 - Deep Reinforcement Learning
 - Timeseries Analysis
-- Information-theoretic Learning
 - Photonic Neuromorphic Deep Learning
 - ... and <a href="research">others</a>